Keiser M3 Indoor Cycle Review: See why it is overpriced

 - Keiser M3 LCD battery and how to replace it

 To test the computer batteries and see if they are charged, pedal until the computer “wakes up”.
 If the battery is low, a “LO-BA” will display at the bottom of the display.
-To replace the batteries unscrew the back of the computer housing and remove old AA batteries and replace with a set of two new AA batteries.
+To replace the batteries unscrew the back of the computer housing and remove old AA batteries and replace them with a set of two new AA batteries.

 What we don’t like about the integrated computer in Keiser M3 spin bike